stelong/GPErks/README.md

 ### Usage

 Full documentation under construction.
-For the moment, please refer to the example notebooks.
+For the moment, please refer to the example [notebooks](https://github.com/stelong/GPErks/tree/master/notebooks) and [tutorial](https://youtu.be/e4kYIIrcAHA).
+The available notebooks are also provided as plain Python [scripts](https://github.com/stelong/GPErks/tree/master/examples).

 ---
 ## Contributing